This article discusses how to remove a fishhook that is stuck in the skin.

 - First, wash your hands with soap and water or disinfecting solution.
 Then wash the skin surrounding the hook.

-- If the tip of the hook lies near the surface of the skin, push the tip through the skin.
+- If the tip of the hook lies near the surface of the skin, advance the tip up and through the skin.
 Then cut it off just behind the barb with wire cutters.
 Remove the rest of the hook by pulling it back through the way it entered.

 - Wash the wound thoroughly with soap and water.
-Apply a loose sterile dressing.
-DO NOT close the wound with tape and apply antibiotic ointment.
+Apply a loose sterile dressing and apply antibiotic ointment.
+DO NOT close the wound with tape.
 Doing so can increase the chance of infection.

 - Watch skin for signs of infection such as redness, swelling, pain, or drainage.

-DO NOT use any of the two methods above, or any other method, if the hook is stuck deeply in the skin, or in a joint or tendon, or located in or near an eye or artery.
+DO NOT use any of the two methods above, or any other method, if the hook is stuck deeply in the skin, or in a joint or tendon, or located in or near an eye, eyelid, or artery.
 Get medical help right away.

 A fishhook in the eye is a medical emergency, and you should go to the nearest emergency room right away.
 The injured person should lie down with the head slightly raised.
-They should not move the eye and the eye should be protected from further injury.
+They should not move the eye, and the eye should be protected from further injury.
+If possible, place a cup or soft patch over the eye but do not allow it to touch the hook or put pressure on it.

 When to Contact a Medical Professional